Laurel House: TV personality

 In 2016, she was a dating coach on the E!
 Network original series, Famously Single with a cast of celebrities including: Brandi Glanville, the Bachelorette's Josh Murray, Pauly D, Love & Hip Hop's Somaya Reece, Aubrey O'Day, Jessica White, Willis McGahee and Calum Best.

-Dating Coaching
+Dating coach

 Since 2010, House has worked with clients around the world with one-on-one dating consulting.
+House is a relationship expert at eHarmony and is known for giving practical dating and relationship advice.

-Additionally, House co-hosted The Great Love Debate on PodcastOne.
+House co-hosted The Great Love Debate podcast with Brian Howie, and co-hosted The Man Whisperer podcast with Robert Mack.

+House coined the concept of "Prioridating," which refers to daters prioritizing their needs and themselves as they pursue love.
+Ryan Seacrest discussed this concept on his show, On Air with Ryan Seacrest, as a way to find long-term love.